Flagstaff Product Liability Attorney | Phillips Law Group

 There is only a limited amount of time to file a product liability claim.
 The deadline to file is usually two years from the date the injury happened caused by the defective product.
 If you attempt to file after the deadline passes, your case will likely be dismissed and you will be barred from recovering compensation.

 There are certain exceptions to this deadline.
 In some situations, you will have less time to file.
 In others, you will have more time.
 Arizona follows the discovery rule, so if you did not know that your injuries were caused by the defective product, you may have two years from the date of discovering this connection to file your claim.
 We recommend getting in touch with a knowledgeable Flagstaff product liability lawyer from our firm to determine the deadline that applies given your particular circumstances.

 Speak With a Flagstaff Product Liability Attorney Now

 Product liability claims are often complex and may even require the testimony of an expert witness who can explain what caused the defect.
 It is in your best interest to speak with an experienced Flagstaff product liability attorney at Phillips Law Group to learn more about your rights and your legal options.

 Our firm has more than two decades of experience working with injury victims throughout the state of Arizona.
-We have recovered more than $750 million in compensation for more than 155,000 clients.
+We have recovered more than $1 billion in compensation for more than 155,000 clients.

 Contact us for a completely free, no obligation consultation.
 We can review your claim and discuss whether you may be able to take legal action.
 There are no upfront fees and we do not get paid unless we help you recover compensation.
 We are available 24 hours a day, seven days a week to take you call or chat online.